 Clip ‘n Climb HomeTeamNS

 Located at Our Tampines Hub, one of our fave family haunts, Clip ‘n Climb HomeTeamNS is a climbing theme park with 19 different climbing courses suitable for all ages.
-Kids weighing over 10kg ( four years old and up) are able to scale themed-walls, while strapped safely into the TruBlue Automatic Belay System.
+Kids weighing over 10kg (around four years old and up) are able to scale themed-walls, while strapped safely into the TruBlue Automatic Belay System.
 The little ones will also have a ball checking out the multi-coloured courses.
 Choose from simple ones like The Twister, and an abstract staircase, to the more challenging beanstalk-esque course, The Triffid.
-Check out our review of Clip ‘n’ Climb to see how we fared on the course.
+Check out our review of Clip ‘n’ Climb to see how our own junior reporters fared on the course.

 Clip ‘n Climb HomeTeamNS, HomeTeamNS Tampines, 1 Tampines Walk #03-03, Our Tampines Hub, Singapore 528523; www.hometeamns.sg